feyzaakyurek/dune/README.md

 # DUnE: Dataset for Unified Editing

-Codebase and data for DUnE, as published in EMNLP 2023.
+Codebase and data for DUnE: Dataset for Unified Editing, Afra Feyza Akyurek, Eric Pan, Garry Kuwato, Derry Wijaya, to appear in EMNLP 2023.

 We define an *edit* as a natural language statement that solicits a change in model behavior.
 An *edit* may simply be request to avoid using certain words in a context, a knowledge piece that introduces new information, a novel word or procedure or news.
 It may also comprise a request to avoid certain biases and assumptions.
 Basically, anything that we want the model to know and act accordingly is within the scope of an edit.

 ## TODO
 - [ ] add scripts for creating data
-- [ ] add scripts bias
-- [ ] add source data files

 ## Definitions